It has been my long-time dream to write a book. Now I have finished fourteen and am in the process of writing several more.

 Besides writing, I also do volunteer work for various organizations and write for several local and region publications.

 Current books I am working on include a memoire, the third book in the Catesby trilogy, a book about West Point instructor of military tactics, Dennis Mahan, and a book about my great uncle, Michael Minnihan, who marched with the 105th Illinois Infantry.
-I am also due to publish a children’s book on a Union drummer boy, James Minnihan, who was the nephew of my great uncle.

 I also host the nation podcast “The Chronicles of the American Civil War”.